 One thing that a lot of people overlook is the resale value of all that stuff.
 True, some of it is just trash or things that people don’t really want.
 BUT – a lot of our stuff is worth some pretty good money.
 And especially if you’re spent a ton of money on your excessive clutter items, you might want to get some of that back by selling it rather than just donating it.

 I’m kind of an expert on this.
-I was a professional seller on eBay for about 5 years.
+I was a professional eBay seller for about 5 years.
 Now, this was years ago, when eBay was brand new and the coolest thing around, but the premise is the same.
 With the Internet, we’ve got access to a much larger pool of buyers then we could’ve even imagined back then.

 How to Easily Sell Your Excessive Clutter